-Among all Microsoft’s solution Exchange is considered a bit tough to master in. but you can improve your learning curve smoothly if you follow a few simple steps described in the following paragraphs.
+Among all Microsoft’s solution Exchange is considered a bit tough to master in.
+But your learning curve will be much more smoother if you follow a few simple steps described in the following paragraphs.

-Before starting to install exchange, you always need to prepare your scheme and domain.
+Before starting to install exchange, you always need to prepare the schema and domain.
 Also, you need to install a few mandatory services and features.
 Make sure you server meet the hardware requirements and OS requirements.Take into account of the following four during the installation planning phase.

 - Choose the appropriate Windows server version for exchange.

 - Prepare schema and domain

 - Choose the roles you want to install

 Which windows serve should I use for exchange 2010

 - Windows server 2008 with SP2

 At first, join the server to your main as a member server.